ravithemore/Chit-Chat-p2p-app-using-Holepunch/README.md

 ### Implementation

-- 1. Create a DHT instance.
+- Creating a DHT instance.

 ```
 import b4a from 'b4a'